-While working as a guide to bring people on canoeing, hiking and snowshoeing adventures Tim saw that many people were lost – just like he had been – and he decided to set out upon a new path to share the teachings of the Medicine Trail.
+While working as a guide to bring people on canoeing, hiking and snowshoeing adventures Tim saw that many people were lost – just like he had been – and he decided to set out upon a new trail to share the teachings he was learning to use.
 His first book, That Native Thing – Exploring the Medicine Wheel was published by Borealis Press in Ottawa in 2010.
-Illustrated by his own artwork, Tim’s inspirational book has helped many people learn how to use Indigenous knowledge and embrace Native teachings to help themselves in their own lives.
+Illustrated by his own artwork, Tim’s inspirational book has helped many people learn how to use Algonquin knowledge and embrace Native teachings to help themselves in their own lives.

 A few years later Tim began having a recurring vision about a Thunderbird and a mysterious mountain out in the wilderness.
 He met with elders and medicine people about his vision and with their guidance set out upon a quest to find the mountain.
 Upon the completion of his quest, Tim gained insight into his true nature and purpose.
 It soon became clear to him that his own trail in life is to help others learn how to use Thunderbird knowledge and the teachings he's applied to his own life.
 All he has learned is now what he enjoys sharing with others today.

 Tim is a member of the Kingston Aboriginal community.
-He is recognized as a Knowledge Keeper and spiritual advisor due to carrying his bundle of traditional teachings and old Thunderbird Medicine ways.
+He is recognized as a Knowledge Keeper and spiritual advisor due to carrying a bundle of Algonquin teachings and Thunderbird Nest medicine ways.
 Tim also works as an elder and spiritual advisor with the Correctional Service of Canada in Kingston, Ontario.